richi235/jitter-graphs/README.md

 `iperf -c katze.de -R -b 1M `

 After iperf is finished change into the tcpdump terminal and kill tcpdump with Ctrl+c.
-No you can call `cpdv_tsv.py` on the pcap file.
+Now you can call `cpdv_tsv.py` on the pcap file.
 Here in this example it lies in the parent folder to the pcap, depending where you put it that might be slightly different.
 This is the computation intense part, it generates a tsv (tab seperated values) file from the pcap containing the sequence numbers and timings.
 One .tsv file for every flow it finds in the pcap.